Ozzy Osbourne ‘fed up’ with US gun violence, moving back to UK

 Osbourne, 73, has a host of health issues, including a struggle with Parkinson’s disease.
 He underwent a surgical operation this summer.

-But Osbourne’s wife, Sharon, said their decision to move was not based around his health.
+But Osbourne’s wife, Sharon, said their decision to move was not based on his health.

 “America has changed so drastically,” she told The Guardian.
 “It isn’t the United States of America at all.
 Nothing’s united about it.
 It’s a very weird place to live right now.”